 To solve the first challenge, a meeting was held with planners of the North Marine Drive widening project.
-Working together a point farthest to the east was selected that still had adequate safety distance from the end of the overpass.
+Working together, a point further to the east was selected for the wildlife area entrance that still had adequate safety distance from the end of the overpass.
 Sound berms and walls to create a "park entry portal" appearance were designed that will lead users into the site.
 To create a separation between 40-Mile Loop Trail users and trailhead-bound vehicles, a single-lane drive with turnouts concept, similar to many National Forest recreation roads, is proposed.
 This allows space for a native shrub hedgerow as a separation between motor vehicles and trail users.
 The new entry drive design should result in a park-like portal that will allow users to "decompress" from the urban, industrial landscape they have just negotiated.